xr-cc/proj-hsg-env-chal/README.md

 ## Files
 Code files are located under "code/".
-All code are in Python notebook.
+All code are in Python notebook or R.

 ".pdf" is a writeup of our problem statement, data background, methods, results and discussions.
 (TBA)